domainmod/domainmod/README.md

 ## Downloading
-You have two options for downloading DomainMOD.
+There are currently two options for downloading DomainMOD.

 NOTE: Whenever possible I recommend that you use option #1, the git repository download directly from your server.
 Not only is it a nice quick install, but it makes upgrading a breeze.